 I was fully awake now and strained myself to sit up.
 I was alone in the room I shared with Cashel when we stayed with Vero here on Dezner.
 I had a few bandages wrapped around my torso, and leg which ached when I tried to move it.

 Standing up was difficult but I managed to hop to the doorway and peer out.
-Stellan was walking back up the stairs when he saw me and his face enlightened instantly.
+Stellan was walking back up the stairs when he saw me and his face lit up instantly.

 “Sarth!
 You’re finally awake!” he ran up and put my arm around his shoulder to help me down the stairs and to a chair at the table.

-I sat down and sighed.
+I sat down with a sigh.
 He watched me eagerly, waiting patiently for an explanation as to what happened to the Jago crew.
 I looked back at him.
-He already looked much older and sturdier even though only a year has passed.
+He already looked much older and sturdier even though only a year had passed.

-“We saw the pillar of light in the sky and went to investigate and only found you lying on the ground half-dead.”
+“We saw the pillar of light in the sky and went to investigate.
+We only found you, lying on the ground half-dead.”
 He explained.
 Then he asked with an eager face, “What happened to the others?”

 I swallowed hard, hoping he wouldn’t make me feel worse than I already did.
-I averted my eyes from his, “They’re gone.”
-I whispered.
+I averted my eyes from his, “They’re gone,” I mumbled.

 He clenched his fists and I waited for him to start crying, but he never did.